G-Core/product-documentation/documentation/cloud/container-registry/create-container-registry.md

 1\.
 Log in to the registry: docker login `<your-registry-endpoint>`.
 For example, `docker login registry.luxembourg-2./10-01-test/`.

 2\.
-Enter the username of the user created in Step 2.
+Enter the username of the user created in <a href="https://gcore.com/docs/cloud/container-registry/create-container-registry#step-2-create-a-user" target="_blank">Step 2</a>.

 3\.
 Enter the user password.